-A relational database is made up of different components, of which the table is most important.
-The database table is where all the data in a database is kept.
-Without tables, there would not be much need for relational databases.
+A relational database is made up of different components.
+The most important of these is the table.
+All the data in the database is stored in the database table.
+Without tables, there would not be much need for relational databases at all.

-In a relational database, a table puts in order the information about a single subject into rows and columns.
-For example, a database for a company would typically contain a table for employee information, which would store employee numbers, addresses, phone numbers, and so on as a series of columns.
+Information on a single subject is placed in order as rows and columns in a relational database.
+For example, a database for a company would typically contain a table for employee information, which would store employee numbers, addresses, phone numbers, and so on, as a series of columns.
 Every single piece of data is a field in the table.
-A column consists of all the entries in a single field, such as the telephone numbers of all the employees.
-Fields, in turn, are arranged as records, which are complete sets of information each of which contains a row.
-The method of normalization identifies how data will be most effectively systematized into tables.
+A column consists of all the entries in a single field, like the telephone numbers of all the employees.
+Fields, in turn, are arranged as records, which are complete sets of information, each of which contains a row.
+The method of normalisation aims at identifying how data will be most effectively systematised into tables.

-Columns form the table’s structure and rows form the content.
-Tables permit restrictions for columns but not rows.
+Columns form the table’s structure, and rows form the content.
+Tables permit restrictions for columns, but not for rows.
 Every database table must have a distinct name.
-Most relational databases have naming limitations.

 Relational tables keep data in columns and rows.
 When forming a table, columns must be described, but columns may be appended or removed after table creation.
 During this time, column data restrictions may or may not be defined.
-For example, when creating an EMPLOYEE_MASTER table for storing employee information, definitions may be added, for example, a DATE_OF_BIRTH column accepting dates only or a EMPLOYEE_NAME column that may not be null.
+For example, when creating an EMPLOYEE_MASTER table for storing employee information, definitions may be added.
+An example of this could be a DATE_OF_BIRTH column accepting dates only or an EMPLOYEE_NAME column that may not be null.

-Tables have other table connections that are determined by special columns and the most influential are primary and foreign keys.
-For example, the EMPLOYEE_MASTER table has a EMPLOYEE_ID column that is used to uniquely identify each table employee.
-If another table needs to refer to a certain employee, a corresponding column that references the EMPLOYEE_MASTER table’s employee id may be inserted.
+Tables have other table connections that are determined by special columns.
+The most influential of these are primary and foreign keys.
+Going back to our original example, the EMPLOYEE_MASTER table has an EMPLOYEE_ID column that is used to uniquely identify each table employee.
+If another table needs to refer to a certain employee, a corresponding column that references the EMPLOYEE_MASTER table’s employee ID may be inserted.
 Other tables do not need to store additional employee details that are already stored in the EMPLOYEE_MASTER table.

-Every relational table has one primary key.
-Its purpose is to uniquely identify each row in the database.
-No rows can have matching primary key value.
-The practical benefit of this is that you can distinguish each row by just knowing its primary key.
+Each relational table has a primary key.
+A primary key is used to distinctly identify each row in the database.
+The same primary key value cannot be present in two rows.
+The practical benefit of this is that you can distinguish each row without needing more information than its primary key.

-- Columns – These are defined to hold a specific type of data, such as dates, numeric or textual data.
+Columns – These are defined to hold a specific type of data, such as dates, or numeric / textual data.
 It is defined by its name and data type.
-The name is used in SQL statements when selecting and ordering data while the data type is used to validate information stored.
+The name is used in SQL statements when selecting and ordering data, while the data type is used to validate the stored information.

-- Rows – A table can contain zero or more rows.
-When there is zero row, it is said to be empty.
+Rows – A table can contain zero or more rows.
+When there are zero rows, it is said to be empty.
 There is no practical limit on the number of rows a table can hold.

-The columns are giving the table its personality while the rows its substance.
+The columns are can be thought of as giving the table its personality, while the rows can be considered to grant it its substance.